scijava/scyjava/README.md

         leading underscore!
         :param func: The function to turn into a property

-    get_version(java_class)
+    get_version(java_class_or_python_package)
-        Return the version of a Java class.
+        Return the version of a Java class or Python package.

+        For Python packages, uses importlib.metadata.version if available (Python 3.8+), with pkg_resources.get_distribution as a fallback.

-        Requires org.scijava:scijava-common on the classpath.
+        For Java classes, requires org.scijava:scijava-common on the classpath.

         The version string is extracted from the given class's associated JAR artifact (if any), either the embedded Maven POM if the project was built